-SIDDARTHA INSTITUTE OF SCIENCE AND TECHNOLOGY (AUTONOMOUS) (18EE2123) SCADA SYSTEM AND APPLICATIONS
+(19EE2123) SCADA SYSTEM AND APPLICATIONS

-- what is meant by To understand PLC and its functions. • - what is meant by To understand SCADA and its functions - To know SCADA communication. - To get an insight into its application
+- To understand PLC and its functions.

+- To understand SCADA and its functions

+- To know SCADA communication.

+- To get an insight into its application

-- Describe the basic tasks of Supervisory Control Systems (SCADA) as well as their typical applications. - Acquire knowledge about SCADA architecture, various advantages and disadvantages of eachsystem. - Knowledge about single unified standard architecture IEC 61850. - To learn about SCADA system components: remote terminal units, PLCs, intelligent electronic devices, HMI systems, SCADA server. - Learn and understand about SCADA applications in transmission and distribution sector, industries etc.
+- Describe the basic tasks of Supervisory Control Systems (SCADA) as well as their typical applications. - Acquire knowledge about SCADA architecture, various advantages and disadvantages of each system. - Knowledge about single unified standard architecture IEC 61850. - To learn about SCADA system components: remote terminal units, PLCs, intelligent electronic devices, HMI systems, SCADA server. - Learn and understand about SCADA applications in transmission and distribution sector, industries etc.